bbauska/JS-svg/README.md

 Let's use this as the basis of a quick sketch; copy our 00-template folder and call it 04-chalkboard-gag.

-If you've ever watched *The Simpsons*, you'll know that the beginning of most episodes features a chalkboard gag, where Bart is shown scrawling lines on a chalkboard as punishment for his errant behavior.
+If you've ever watched <i>The Simpsons</i>, you'll know that the beginning of most episodes features a chalkboard gag, where Bart is shown scrawling lines on a chalkboard as punishment for his errant behavior.
 One of my favorites is featured in the following sketch.